Ruth Zarfati: Sculpture

 Sculptor Moshe Sternschuss continued to guide Zarfati throughout their marriage and gave her the principles of the formal and plastic design of modern sculpture.
 Sternschuss was one of the pioneers of modernist sculpture and one of the first creators of abstract sculpture in Israel.
 He focused on developing the values and structure of the sculpted figure in the spirit of modern art, and freeing them from dependence on the real image.
 His students included Menashe Kadishman, Benni Efrat and Buky Schwartz.

 After studying, Zarfati chose sculpture as her main medium, remarking, "Sculpture is the most serious thing I have,” at the opening of her exhibition at the Klatchkin Gallery.
 Throughout her artistic career, Zarfati continued to focus on sculpture, but did not abandon painting.
 In the late 1940s, she began to formulate her personal artistic style, making a name for herself as an independent and original artist.
 In 1949, she and husband Moshe Sternschuss joined the New Horizons group, an association inspired by the European artistic avant-garde movement that sought to promote the creation of modern art in the country.
-Zarfati, the only woman and also the youngest in the group, only 21 years old, was a member of the association's committee and participated in most of the group's exhibitions presented from 1949–1959.
+Zarfati, the only woman and also the youngest in the group, only 21 years old, was a member of the association's committee and participated in most of the group's exhibitions presented from 1949 to 1959.
 While maintaining her personal character, she remained faithful throughout her years of artistry to the heritage of figurative sculpture and its main subject - the human figure.
 From the very beginning, the young artist's works attracted the attention of Haim Gamzu.
 She was the only sculptor whose work was included in his book on painting and sculpture in Israel, and he remained a loyal fan of her work in the years that followed.

 Zarfati's sculptural work includes a variety of themes; Babies and children, figures of girls and women, torso sculptures, portraits and more.
 The baby sculptures of Ruth Tzarfati are a division of unique importance in the entirety of her work, "unparalleled in Israeli sculpture," Professor Avraham Ronen remarked.
 The baby sculptures first appeared in the late fifties after the birth of her daughter Hagit, at The 35th Venice International Art Festival in 1970.
 In 1975, she presented female torso sculptures inspired by the remains of ancient Greek sculptures in a solo exhibition at the Tel Aviv Museum.

 In later years, baby sculptures appeared again, depicting the artist's grandchildren: Tal (born 1986) and Tom (born 1995).
 These sculptures emphasize the combination of the erupting vitality of the little creature and the clumsiness of its movements.
 Her sculpture "The Baby,” in the collection of the Tel Aviv Museum, is one of her most highly regarded works.